isxuowo/mcwiki/Titanium-Armor.md

 #### Flight

 Maximum of 1 Flight Enhancement overall.
-Jump of a raised platform while holding the sprint key to activate (only need 2 block height).
-Acts like swimming on air.
-Uses 240 kW.
+Look up and jump to activate.
+From there, you can look up/down to go up and down, respectively.
+Uses 120 kW.

 ![Flight Recipe](https://i.imgur.com/DxSrVMn.png?1)